stephen-openplacement/AzureDistributionBundle/Resources/docs/02_installation.md

 You can either install the SDK through [Web Platform Installer](http://azurephp.interoperabilitybridges.com/articles/setup-the-windows-azure-development-environment-automatically-with-the-microsoft-web-platform-installer) or all [dependencies manually](http://azurephp.interoperabilitybridges.com/articles/setup-the-windows-azure-development-environment-manually).

-## Download

-Grab the ZIP Download from Github https://github.com/beberlei/AzureDistributionBundle and unzip it into "vendor/bundles/WindowsAzure/DistributionBundle".
-Proceed with section "Autoloading"

 ## Composer

 For [Composer](http://www.packagist.org)-based application, add this package to your composer.json: